Bill Walton: Health and views

-In 2009, Walton underwent an eight-hour spinal-fusion surgery.
+Walton's ankle problems became so severe that he had both his ankles surgically fused.
+In 2009, he underwent an eight-hour spinal-fusion surgery.
 Two titanium rods and four four-inch bolts were inserted in his back.
 He could not walk to the hospital.
 After the successful surgery he was hospitalized for a week, and could not move freely for a year.